 What is duty of care?

-Medical providers Have a duty to warn of risks
+Do Medical providers have a duty to warn of risks?

 The information is reasonably required for the patient, so you can make a fully informed decision whether they wish to proceed with treatment given risks involved